 To estimate total leakage volume and understand the leakage trend in Tokyo, we conduct leakage volume measurement works.
 In order to identify the more accurate amount of leakage an urban area, we need to measure the leakage volume during the night hours when almost no one uses water.
-(Refer to 3(1) Minimum night flow measurement method) As a result of the theoretical analysis based on the modeling of the water usage state and the result of the dynamic simulation taking the number of households and pipe network characteristics into consideration, since the number of taps that can be measured is limited to 300 to 400, we measure the minimum flow (leakage amount) at night by narrowing down the scope number of target taps within one block.
+(Refer to 3(1) Minimum night flow measurement method) Because the number of taps that can be measured is limited to 300 to 400, we measure the minimum flow (leakage amount) at night by narrowing down the scope number of target taps within one block.
 By estimating leakage volume within a certain block, we are able to make total assumption of leakage volume within Tokyo.
 Together with leakage investigation and measurement work that has been put into practice since FY 2010, we will put such works to improve our leakage prevention plan.